Kyoto – The Cultural Capital Of Japan

-The Temple’s main hall and the stage is the place most head for first.
+The Temple’s main hall and the stage are the places most head for first.
 This wooden balcony sits 13 meters above the hillside and offers an incredible panoramic view of Kyoto.
 Once you get over the scenery, you can take in the beauty of the hall and its primary object of worship, the 11-faced, thousand-armed Kannon, the Goddess of Mercy.

 Located at the base of the main hall is the Otowa Waterfall.
 From here, visitors to Kiyomizu can use cups attached to long poles to drink the waters.
 There are three separate streams to choose from, and each is said to have unique benefits: longevity, success, or blessed love life.
 But you must choose only one as drinking from all three is considered greedy.

 In the distance, Chizuko points out another temple, the Koyasu Pagoda, dedicated to the goddess Koyasu Kannon.
 Chizuko tells us that it is believed that pregnant women who climb the hill to the Koyasu Pagoda will have an easy and safe childbirth.